Inclusion and Exclusion Criteria

 • Adult patients 18 years of age and older.

-• The primary diagnosis, as defined by the DSM-5, is Major Depressive Episode (MDD), or Bipolar 1 disorder or bipolar 2 disorder depressive phase.
-The patient may have another DSM-5 diagnosis, but this diagnosis cannot be the primary focus of treatment,
+• The current primary diagnosis, as defined by the DSM-5, is Major Depressive Episode(MDD), or Bipolar 1 disorder or bipolar 2 disorder depressive phase.
+The patient may have another DSM-5 diagnosis, but this diagnosis cannot be the primary condition or focus of individuals who have suicidal ideation during the current episode of MDE and meet the above criteria.

-• All patients must complete a medical form and be cleared for intravenous ketamine at TKC by the TKC anesthesiologist.
-The anesthesiologist reviews the completed patient medical form prior to the first infusion and any identified medical concerns are addressed prior to the first infusion, where possible, or the patient is declined from moving forward with ketamine treatment.
+• All patients must complete a medical form and be cleared for intravenous ketamine by theTKC anesthesiologist.
+The anesthesiologist will review the completed medical form prior tothe first infusion and any identified medicalconcerns will be addressed.
+The patient may be declined from receiving ketamine treatmentbased on their medical history.

-• All patients must have capacity to sign a written, informed, consent for treatment.
+• All patients must have capacity to sign a written informed consent for treatment.

-Exclusion Criteria for IV Ketamine Treatment
+Exclusion Criteria for IV Ketamine

-• Patients who have traumatic brain injury that is symptomatic.
+• Patients with neurocognitive disorders, including dementias.●Patients who have traumatic brain injury that is symptomatic.

-• Patients who, within the previous three months, meet the DSM-5 criteria for Alcohol Use Disorder, or other Substance Use Disorder.
+• Patients who, within the previous three months, meet the DSM-5 criteria for Alcohol UseDisorder, or other Substance Use Disorder.

-• Patients who do not meet the DSM-5 criteria for Substance Use Disorder, but who use illicit substances, must stop all illicit substances for a minimum period of 1 month prior to the first infusion at TKC and remain free from substance use during the treatment time.
+• Patients who do not meet the DSM-5 criteria for substance use disorder, but who use illicitsubstances, must stop all illicit substances for a minimum period of 1 month prior to the firstinfusion at TKC and remain free from substance use during the treatment time.

-• Patients who are not able to abide by the pre-treatment and post-treatment clinic protocol such as: food intake, abstaining from certain medications, unable to remain in the clinic post-treatment for a minimum of 20 minutes or longer for observation, if they insist on driving immediately post-treatment, and cannot provide the TKC with the name and phone number of the party who will pick them up post-treatment).
+• Patients who are unable to provide a written informed consent for ketamine treatment.●Patients who are not able to abide by the pre-treatment and post-treatment clinic protocol suchas: food intake, abstaining from certain medications, unable to remain in the clinic post-treatmentfor a minimum of 20 minutes or longer for observation, those who insist on driving immediatelypost-treatment, and those who cannot provide the TKC with the name and phone number of theparty who will pick them up post-treatment.

 • Individuals who are symptomatic for infection, or who have had contact with someone with an acute contagious illness.